techwise-technologies/tsuki-dev/DEPLOYMENT.md

 MARIADB_VERSION=10.5

 ```
-Replace all occurances of "yourdomain_com", "strong_password", "very_strong_password" & "very_very_strong_password" as desired and all occurances of "email@yourdomain.com" & "cloudflare_api_token" with your own token and email.

 [Ensure the token has Zone Edit Permissions for DNS.](https://sammckenzie.be/en/blog/using-caddy-with-cloudflare/)

 Exit the file by pressing and holding ctrl + x.